Duct Attenuators (Imperial)

 Circular absorptive attenuators from Price and Linx Industries.

-Last but not least, the collection also contains three cross talk attenuators (L, U and Z shaped), again from manufacturer Price Industries.
-Cross talk attenuators are designed to maintain sound transmission ratings in low velocity (below 750 fpm) applications where air is transferred between adjoining spaces.
+Last but not least, the collection also contains three cross talk attenuators (L, U and Z shaped), from manufacturer Price Industries.
+Cross Talk Silencers are designed to maintain sound transmission ratings in low velocity (below 750 fpm) applications where air is transferred between adjoining spaces.

 The attenuators also have instance parameters to control collar height, thickness and overall length.
-This ensures that the families can be modified by the end user to suit any design or construction requirements.
+Ensuring these families can be modified by the end user to suit any design or construction requirements.

 L and U shaped cross talk attenuators in side view.